ashleydavis/photosphere/README.md

 - Android and iOS apps

 Early development of Photosphere was covered in the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).

+## Ingesting assets

+Photos, videos and folders can be uploaded via the Upload page in the Web frontend.

+Alternatively, [the upload script](./tools/upload/) can be used for bulk uploads.

+To move assets from Google Photos:
+- Use Google Takeout to export all your assets to a series of large zip files.
+- Then use the upload script on the directory containing the zip files (it can unpack the zip file for you).

 ## Running Photosphere locally for development